b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/EST Prep.md

-# Important note: Lookout for questions/stuff that can be tested via application (i.e. How to find RAM slack given x bytes )
+# Important note: Lookout for questions/stuff that can be tested via application (i.e. How to find RAM slack given that EOF is x and its sector is x bytes)

 # Summarized Theory